 Knob and Tube Replacement Labor Costs

-Licensed electricians typically charge $50 – $100 per hour, and modernizing the electrical system of an entire home in a retrofit is a major project, so prepare to budget a significant amount for labor.
+Licensed electricians typically charge $50 – $200 per hour, and modernizing the electrical system of an entire home in a retrofit is a major project, so prepare to budget a significant amount for labor.
 It’s common for this type of project to take days or even weeks to complete.

 You have a few options for the project.
 One option is to hire a general contractor to manage the electricians and other trades working on repairs and upgrades.
 This is a popular option when other renovations are being done at the same time as the electrical upgrade.

 An alternate option is to hire the electrician for the project directly and seek out other trades for the repairs needed after the project.
 This approach is often less expensive but will require more time and effort.

 Some electricians will cut precise access holes, remove a piece of the wall to work, then screw that piece back onto the wall when done.
 In these instances, it’s easier to finish and paint the wall than to replace it, as well as less costly.

 If you are unsure what your electrician will do, you can ask how they plan on dealing with things be written into the contract.
 This will give you an idea of how to proceed and what other professionals you may need to hire for the job.

 Because the project is significant, we suggest getting several estimates for the work and comparing the options for the project.
 The lowest price is not always the bargain it appears to be when scrutinized.
 Be sure to check their license, liability insurance, and references.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.